gitlabhq/gitlabhq/doc/workflow/project_features.md

 This is a nice place to put code or text that is used semi-regularly within the project, but does not belong in source control.

 For example, a specific config file that is used by > the team that is only valid for the people that work on the code.

+## LFS

+>**Note:** Project specific LFS setting was added on 8.12 and is available only to admins.

+Git Large File Storage allows you to easily manage large binary files with Git.
+With this setting admins can keep better control of which projects are allowed to use LFS, thus allowing for better storage usage control.